New Wine into Old Wineskins: Passage

 Jesus' response continues with the two short parables.
 Luke has the more detailed version:

-And he spake also a parable unto them; No man putteth a piece of a new garment upon an old; if otherwise, then both the new maketh a rent, and the piece that was taken out of the new agreeth not with the old.
-And no man putteth new wine into old bottles; else the new wine will burst the bottles, and be spilled, and the bottles shall perish.
-But new wine must be put into new bottles; and both are preserved.
-No man also having drunk old wine straightway desireth new: for he saith, The old is better.
+He also told them a parable: “No one tears a piece from a new garment and sews it on an old garment; otherwise the new will be torn, and the piece from the new will not match the old.
+And no one puts new wine into old wineskins; otherwise the new wine will burst the skins and will be spilled, and the skins will be destroyed.
+But new wine must be put into fresh wineskins.
+And no one after drinking old wine desires new wine, but says, ‘The old is good.’”